 - PhD, Mathematical Behavioral Sciences, University of California-Irvine

-- PhD, Health Economics, McMaster University
+- PhD, Health Policy with concentration in Economics, McMaster University

 - MPH, Global Health, Harvard University